NoroffFEU/development-platforms/src/content/docs/library/React.js/React.js-case-study.md

      npm install -g npm
      ```

-3. **Create a New React Project**:
+3. **Create a New React Project with Vite**:

-   - To start a new React project, you can use the "Create React App" tool, which sets up a basic React application with all the necessary configurations and dependencies.
+   - To start a new React project, you can use the "Vite" tool, which sets up a basic React application with all the necessary configurations and           dependencies.
 Open your terminal and run:
      ```
-     npx create-react-app project-name
+     npx create @vitejs/app project-name
      ```

      Replace `project-name` with the desired name of your project.
 This will create a new directory with the project files.

 4. **Navigate to Your Project**: